Lisa-Baumgaertner/cybdd/README.md

 ### ui
 This subfolder contains the code for a gradio ui, which can be run with enough ressources.
+It is recommended to use GPU ressources, such as RunPod, otherwise inference might not work or be very slow.

 ### cypress suite